Scale the brand without scaling the chaos.

 Email that segments and converts.

-Klaviyo flows that treat customers like individuals.
-First-purchase, post-purchase, win-back, VIP.
+Klaviyo flows that treat customers like individuals: first-purchase, post-purchase, win-back, VIP.
 Triggers tied to behavior, not to whoever happened to be on the list.
 Lifecycle revenue stops being a percentage of total and starts being a strategy.

 Launches that don't burn the team.

-A vertical-specific operating system, deployed Day 1.
+A DTC operating system, deployed Day 1.

 The DTC toolkit, pre-installed.